CodeReclaimers/neat-python/docs/config_file.rst

   use.
 Another example would be for a configuration file variable for whether more than one addition/connection :term:`mutation` can take place at a time, as mentioned in genome.py.

+  The above is mostly done in the `config_work <https://github.com/drallensmith/neat-python/tree/config_work>`_ branch.

 Note that the `Config` constructor also requires you to explicitly specify the types that will be used for the NEAT simulation.
 This, again, is to help avoid silent changes in behavior.